EL-CL/SI_Data/README.md

 # SI_Data
 Supplementary information data
-The data set includes locations of the 997 language varieties, and their associated humidity values (k/kg), jitter rates, shimmer rates, number of tones, and language family membership, and raw acoustic data (jitter and shimmer for each audio file).
+The dataset includes the locations of the 997 language varieties along with their corresponding humidity values (k/kg), jitter rates, shimmer rates, number of tones, language family membership, and raw acoustic data (jitter and shimmer for each audio file).